- The CAEN Lab Software Environment (CLSE) for Windows currently uses 64-bit Microsoft Windows 10.

 AppsAnywhere is a software-on-demand service that allows CAEN to easily deploy software for Microsoft Windows to computers around campus.
 Most applications are no longer installed locally on CLSE computers, or available in the Windows Start menu.
 Instead, each time you log into a CLSE Windows computer, you will be presented with the AppsAnywhere web page listing the available software titles.

-Instructions on launching software using AppsAnywhere in the CLSE for Windows are available in our knowledge base.
+Instructions on launching software using AppsAnywhere in the Windows CLSE are available in our knowledge base.

 Online File Storage

 A student’s files can be easily and safely stored in their CAEN Home Directory, which can be directly accessed from every computer running the CLSE.
 This allows a student to log in anywhere the CLSE is deployed, and immediately begin working.
 Data stored in CAEN Home Directories can also be accessed remotely, and is automatically backed up regularly.

 Security settings and best practices from information technology experts across the University have been employed.
 The operating system and any applications that are vulnerable to attack are patched in a timely manner to mitigate vulnerabilities that could be used to compromise the system.
 Crowdstrike is installed and updated daily to protect users from anti-virus and anti-malware threats.
 Other features, such as Cortana, are specifically configured to address privacy.

 Deployment & Management Infrastructure

 Behind the Windows CLSE is a sophisticated infrastructure comprised of an array of technologies such as Active Directory, Microsoft Deployment, Systems Center Configuration Manager, application virtualization, etc. Together these technologies facilitate the creation, deployment and maintenance of the Windows CLSE which in turn leads to a better product.

 Updates & Upgrades